ALCOHOL ADDICTION

 Understand Alcohol Abuse and Alcohol Use Disorder

-Alcohol addiction is a chronic relapsing disorder characterized by impulsive drinking despite negative consequences.Â
+Alcohol addiction is a chronic relapsing disorder characterized by impulsive drinking despite negative consequences.

-At Renaissance, recovery our goal is to provide evidence-based treatment to as many individuals as possible.
+At Renaissance Recovery our goal is to provide evidence-based treatment to as many individuals as possible.
 Give us a call today to verify your insurance coverage or to learn more about treatment for alcohol use disorder (AUD).

 By: Renaissance Recovery